UNICEF is surging life-saving humanitarian support

 How can you or your company support?

-For businesses looking to support contact Owen Buckley, Head of Corporate Partnerships; owen@unicef.ie
+For businesses, please contact Owen Buckley, Head of Corporate Partnerships at owen@unicef.ie.

-If you, or your family office would like to provide support please contact Donna Marie O’Donovan, Head of Philanthropy: donna.marie@unicef.ie
+Should you or your family office wish to provide support, please contact Donna Marie O’Donovan, Head of Philanthropy at donna.marie@unicef.ie.

 You can make a donation by phone.
 You can reach us on 01 878 3000, our office hours are Monday to Friday 09:00 – 17:30.